danriti/tbone-counter-example/README.md

 Hey!
 I'm Dan Riti, the latest addition to the Tracelytics (or AppNeta?) team!
-I recently joined as a full stack engineer in the Providence office and it's been an exciting past couple of weeks learning about the world of tracing web-based applications.
+I recently joined as a full stack engineer in the Providence office and it's been an exciting past couple of weeks learning about the world of tracing distributed web-based applications.

 ## TraceView

-I've been working primarily on a new version of our TraceView page, which provides in-depth performance insight into dynamic web-based applications.
-This means learning about both Backbone.js and TBone.js
+I've been working primarily on improving our TraceView page, which provides an in-depth look into the performance of dynamic web-based applications.
+The major challenge in our front end web application is managing data dependencies (i.e. Update `foo` when `bar` changes) while also maintaining a rich user experience.
+We deal with alot of data, from numerous sources, and all with unique dependencies.
+Thus, we have developed TBone.js, an open source library for Backbone.js to help us out.

-- Working on trace details page
-- Plug what the TraceView page does!
-- It is built upon Backbone.js and TBone.js
-- TBone.js is an open source library for Backbone.js that provides "automagic" event-binding.

 ## Enter TBone